 - There is a correlation in children showing that those who eat breakfast on a regular basis are less likely to be overweight.

 - In adults, there is an association with breakfast skipping and an increased prevalence of obesity.

+Bottom line: skipping meals rarely results in weight loss for the long term and it can negatively impact your metabolism.
 So, consider waking a few minutes earlier to fit in a quick breakfast before your busy day gets away from you.

 Confused about what to eat, how much or when?
 Connect with a registered dietitian near you today.